Steldene Wild Boar in Rowan-Berry Brandy

 The fruit of Sorbus aucuparia, the rowan tree (also often called “service tree”, “mountain ash” and “quickbeam” in English), might easily enough be mistaken for holly berries by someone previously unfamiliar with them.
 The berries of the rowan grow in downhanging clusters that gradually come to fruit in the autumn—later, in warmer regions.

-Rowan berries have a very tart, astringent, near-metallic flavor that (as @neilhimself has correctly suggested on Twitter) is sharply autumnal.
+Rowan berries have a very tart, astringent, near-metallic flavor that is sharply autumnal.
 Not everyone likes it at first encounter, but sweetening preparations in which it appears can make the flavor of rowan berry much more attractive.
 In any case, it has appeared in game cooking frequently over recent centuries.

 When making this dish, rowan berry ideally comes into the cooking process in two different ways: as the berries themselves (fresh or dried) and as a spirit distilled from them.
 Let’s deal with the berries first.